P79N6A/server/README.txt

 WAT
-this server is in the process of being deleted. you probably want https://github.com/ruby-rdf/rdf-ldp
+this is in the process of being deleted. you probably want https://github.com/ruby-rdf/rdf-ldp

 $ cd ruby